cman8564134/AndroidTest/README.md

 # AndroidTest
-This project is developed in a Test Driven Development (TDD) development process following the MVVM (View-ViewModel-Model) architecture to simulate an Android application with Login feature.
+This project is developed in a Test Driven Development (TDD) development process following the MVVM (View-ViewModel-Model) architecture to simulate an Android application with Login/Signup/Home feature.
 This project also incoporated several best practice for material design such as :- login to signup and Launch Screen/App Loading Screen as Spalsh Screen (Following best practices of Google: https://material.io/guidelines/patterns/launch-screens.html# ).
 This project also includes test codes for instrumental and unit testing.
 Code coverage is at 100% for all classes.
 This project uses the following technologies:-